osallou/goterra/README.md

 Goterra is a Terraform based deployment tool, for multi cloud deployment of virtual machines.
 It allows to create define some recipes (shell scripts) to execute in VM and to deploy an infra via Terraform templates.
 Help with goterra store component, VMs can exchange data during deployment to be used by any VM plan or after deployment to get some result ouputs (a cluster token for example)
+At run time, user specifies the value of the expected variables (specified in recipes or templates)

 * Authentication